Apply Online to Anderson University

 The primary goal of the Teacher Cadet Program is to encourage academically able students who possess exemplary interpersonal and leadership skills to consider teaching as a career.
 Students enrolled in “Teacher Cadet” at partner schools may take EDU 101, which is a three (3) credit hour course designed to familiarize senior high school students with the role of the teacher and with the profession of teaching.
 All students enrolled in this program must meet the criteria established by the Center for Educator Recruitment, Retention, & Advancement (CERRA) for admission into the Teacher Cadet program.
 For assistance, please contact the Teacher Cadet Coordinator Ray Kimbrell at 864-328-1764 or firstname.lastname@example.org

 Note: T.L.
-Hanna concurrent applicants must gain the approval of their guidance office.
+Hanna dual enrollment applicants must gain the approval of their guidance office.